Ryne Stanek: Houston Astros

 On January 7, 2021, Stanek signed a one-year, $1.1 million contract with the Houston Astros.
-For the 2021 season, he posted a 3–5 won–loss record, two saves, and a 3.42 ERA over 72 relief appearances.
+In 2021, he posted a 3–5 record, two saves, and a 3.42 ERA over 72 relief appearances.

 Stanek avoided arbitration with the Astros on March 22, 2022, agreeing to a $2.1 million contract for the season.
-He earned his first save of the season on April 27 versus the Texas Rangers, allowing one run one in the ninth and leaving runners stranded on second and third to close out a 4–3 win.
+He earned his only save of the season on April 27 against the Texas Rangers, allowing one run one in the ninth and leaving runners stranded on second and third to close out a 4–3 win.
 After entering the July 22 game against the Seattle Mariners with the bases loaded and tying run aboard, Stanek closed out the inning en route to a 5–2 Astros win and extended a personal scoreless inning streak to 27.
-Stanek produced 10 straight scoreless appearances until September 25, when the Baltimore Orioles scored a run in the eighth inning.
+Stanek had 10 consecutive scoreless appearances until September 25, when the Baltimore Orioles scored a run in the eighth inning.
 In the 2022 season finale versus the Philadelphia Phillies, Stanek pitched a clean seventh to lower his ERA to 1.15, eclipsing the single-season franchise record for relievers set by Will Harris in 2019.

-In 2022, Stanek totaled a 2–1 record with one save in 54 2/3 innings over 59 relief appearances.
+He ended the regular season with a 2–1 record and one save in 54 2/3 innings over 59 relief appearances.
 The Astros won the World Series, defeating the Phillies to give Stanek his first career World Series title.
+He threw four scoreless innings in the postseason.

 On January 13, 2023, Stanek agreed to a one-year, $3.6 million contract with the Astros, avoiding salary arbitration.
 In 55 games for Houston in 2023, he posted a 4.09 ERA with 51 strikeouts across 50^{2}⁄_{3} innings pitched.

 Seattle Mariners

 On March 10, 2024, Stanek signed a one-year, $4 million contract with the Seattle Mariners.
-In 46 appearances with the Mariners, he threw 39 innings and recorded a 4.38 ERA.
+In 46 appearances with the Mariners, he was 6–3 with 7 saves and a 4.38 ERA in 39 innings.

 New York Mets

 On July 26, 2024, the Mariners traded Stanek to the New York Mets in exchange for minor league prospect Rhylan Thomas.
 Across 17 games in the regular season for the Mets in 2024, Stanek posted a 6.06 ERA with 23 strikeouts across 16^{1}⁄_{3} innings pitched.
+However, Stanek pitched much better in the postseason, compiling a 3.38 ERA.
 He became a free agent after the season.

 On January 30, 2025, Stanek re-signed with the Mets on a one-year, $4.5 million contract.
+He made 65 total appearances for New York during the regular season, compiling a 4–6 record and 5.30 ERA with 58 strikeouts and three saves over 56 innings of work.

+St. Louis Cardinals

+On January 13, 2026, Stanek signed a one-year, $3.5 million contract with the St. Louis Cardinals.
+He earned a save on Opening Day, then a blown save and win in the third game of the season.
+He did not pitch in a save situation the rest of April.